bxz9200/CLPA/README.md

 The ImageNet training set

+# How to Run the Code
+To finetune a phase II GAN with the triplet loss, run:

+sh scripts/utils/launch_MyBigGAN.sh

+To generate poisoned dataset, run:

+sh scripts/utils/sample_finetune.sh

+Please refer to the official repository of BigGAN if you want to play with different training settings or try different parameters.

 # Useful links
 Training BigGAN from scratch is time consuming, you can download a pre-trained BigGAN model from the official repository of BigGAN at: